IBPT news items (the most recent first)

 IBPT visit to Mutiual House15 July 2018.

 IBPT members had a ‘behind the scenes’ tour of Ipswich Building Society's new flagship premises, Mutual House, on the corner of Princes Street and King Street, in the centre of Ipswich.

-Originally designed by prominent local architect, Tomas Cotman, and purpose-built as a bank in 1901 for Parrs.
+Originally designed by prominent local architect, Thomas Cotman, and purpose-built as a bank in 1901 for Parrs.
 The original Parrs Bank building is Grade II listed and the new office comprises both this building and the old ironmongers, Alfred Stearn & Sons, which once stood next door.

 On view were: the original exposed and restored ceiling, the original hand-drawn architects plans of the building and, in the basement, the bank's walk-in safe, which was also used as a bomb shelter during the war.